raspberrypi/documentation/configuration/wireless/access-point.md

     network 192.168.0.0
 ```

-Now restart the DHCP daemon and set up the new `wlan0` configuration:
+Now restart the dhcpd daemon and set up the new `wlan0` configuration:

 ```
 sudo service dhcpcd restart